mikomatic/mortega.dev/content/posts/exploring-maven-build-cache-extension.md

 - searches a corresponding build cache
 - If no cache is found, build continues (_cache miss_)

 Build cache information is stored in your `~/.m2` repository, under a `build-cache` folder.
-This can be useful to know order to debug any cache errors.
+This can be useful to debug any cache errors.

 For every module a
 file `buildinfo.xml` ([ref](https://maven.apache.org/extensions/maven-build-cache-extension/build-cache-build.html)) is